What is anti-industrialism and what does it want?

 by Jeff Strahl

 The crisis in Ukraine has drawn numerous commentaries.
 Most of them have fallen into two camps.
 The mainstream media in Europe and North America have largely made this conflict about freedom fighters fighting off Putin, Europe’s new Hitler.
 Lots of the items in the alternative/”progressive”/”left” media have taken the line that the overthrow of the Yanukovych oligarchic regime was a coup against a “democratic” government by neo-Nazi thugs and that the oligarchic Putin regime has acted in the right in moving troops across the border, allegedly to protect Russian speakers being threatened by fascist storm troopers.
 This, while Putin himself denies that there are any Russian troops in Crimea (all those people riding around in new Russian armored vehicles are “local militia”!).
 Fortunately, there have been other voices, including those from an anarchist/libertarian communist perspective.
 The purpose of this post is to bring some of these together in one central location.
-This list will be updated as new accounts emerge, and will be complemented by a longer commentary (by me) as well as by some older analyses that show that the former Soviet bloc was incorporated into the global capitalist system long before its collapse in the late 1980s.
+This list will be updated as new accounts emerge, and will be complemented by some older analyses that show that the former Soviet bloc was incorporated into the global capitalist system long before its collapse in the late 1980s.

 Ukraine is not simply a region, which the term “the Ukraine,” used widely and ignorantly, implies.
 The term was meant to create this misimpression by its originator, the Czarist empire, which about 300 years ago incorporated Ukraine within its dominions.
 Previously, Ukraine had an independent existence, and continues to have a distinct language and culture.
 Ukraine also has a history of anti-capitalist politics, most notably with the Makhnovist movement of 1917-1921, which held off both the Czarist White Army and the Bolshevik Red Army (while usually aligned with the latter but never the former), only to be attacked and overwhelmed by its ostensible ally after exhaustion.
 My sympathies are with neither the Ukrainian capitalist elite, nor the Russian one, but strictly with the working people in both nations and everywhere.
 The only stance which makes sense to me is an internationalist perspective against war between nation states and in favor of class war everywhere.